-A: For one, we're the newest, full service, stand alone wedding facility (not attached to a strip mall or a hotel or casino) to be built on the Strip in 30 years.
+A: We're the newest, full service, stand alone wedding facility (not attached to a strip mall or a hotel or casino) to be built on the Strip in 30 years.
 With over 3,600 square feet and 32 foot vaulted ceilings, there are two venues on property in which to marry: The outdoor garden sanctuary, which seats 20 guests and the indoor Grand Chapel, accommodating 50 guests.
 Providing a state of the art sound system, a custom song list can be enjoyed with concert clarity as the bride walks down the aisle.
 Professional, enhanced photography and videography services and a celebrated on site florist to create whatever is desired.
 Photo murals and flower walls; private bride's dressing suite and outdoor sitting area; it's a feeling you get when you step inside.
 Inspired and new.
 Purposeful.
-A 1963 red vintage Cadillac; white stretch limousines, an entire staff, all with at least 10 years of wedding chapel experience, and have we mentioned Elvis?
+A 1963 red vintage Cadillac; white stretch limousines, an entire staff with over 100 years of combined experience, and have we mentioned Elvis?
 Bliss Wedding Chapel: The best decision in Vegas.

 A: First, you will need a marriage license issued in the state of Nevada.
 The marriage license bureau in Las Vegas is located at 201 E Clark Ave., close to the Golden Nugget hotel and the Fremont Street Experience.
 The bureau is open every day of the year (including all holidays and weekends) from 8am until midnight.
 You will need a valid driver's license or a passport for identification and the cost is $77,- There is no waiting period (the license is issued immediately) and paperwork such as birth certificates or Divorce decrees are NOT required.
 Your experience will be greatly expedited if you fill out the marriage pre-application form online found here: https://www.clarkcountynv.gov/government/elected_officials/county_clerk/other_services/marriage_license.php